nollenr/AZURE-Terraform-CRDB-Module/README.md

 ### UI Certificates
 To avoid warnings from the browser when accessing the database UI, the server needs a cert signed by an authority recognized by the browser.
 Let's Encrypt provides signed CAs at no charge.

+Edit the `terraform.tfvars` to supply:
+- domain name
+- email address assoicated with the domain name

 A function is installed in the `.bashrc` named `IUCERT`.
 Running this function will install `snapd` and `certbot` which is used by Let's Encrypt to generate CA certificates.

 https://certbot.eff.org/instructions?ws=other&os=fedora